Nemin32/Nemin32.github.io/_drafts/fanfic.md

 hardly possessed the means to defend himself from the rightfully angry masses.

 The voice behind the door spoke again, "I'm glad you are willing to put enough trust in me to reveal yourself.
 I think it is only fair if I return the favor.
 Please, come in."

 With that the door opened fully, the voice hiding behind it.
 The Slig took a step back, shielding his eyes from suddenly being bathed in light and then clumsily entered the abode.
 He heard the door hastily being shut behind him, the latch closing in place.

 The room before him was spartan, but cosy.
 In the middle a small fireplace burned happily, a small cauldron above it bubbled with some sort of vegetable soup.
-It smelled quite nicely, though he wasn't able to name half the spices emanating from the dish.
+It smelled quite nice, though he wasn't able to name half the spices emanating from the dish.

 One half of the room was taken up by a bed haphazardly constructed from varyingly sized pillows and